AhmedPeaRL/maximal-one/paper/paper_draft.md

 Unlike conventional approaches that assume or search for emergent intelligence, the proposed system adopts a strict falsification paradigm.
 It systematically applies spectral analysis, statistical testing, adversarial validation, and cross-environment reproducibility checks to determine whether any observed structure survives artifact elimination.

-Results from multi-seed experiments and large-scale statistical testing indicate persistent spectral deviations under controlled conditions.
+Results from multi-seed experiments and large-scale statistical testing indicate band-dependent spectral behavior under constrained estimation procedures.
 However, the framework maintains a non-ontological stance, interpreting findings strictly as measurable statistical phenomena rather than evidence of intrinsic intelligence or metaphysical structure.

 The work establishes a new methodological direction: treating computational environments as testable substrates for structural emergence under rigorous scientific constraints.